Tags: group work

 By Jennifer Glee Buntz1, Emily Drill2, Dan Johnson3, Megan Lupek4, Carolina Mehaffy5, Dr Pankaj Mehrotra6, Melissa Rowland-Goldsmith7, Usha Sankar8

 1. Central New Mexico Community College 2.
 Carnegie Mellon University 3.
 Wake Forest University 4.
 North Carolina State University 5.
 Colorado State University 6.
 University of the People, California, United States of America 7.
 Chapman University 8.
-Fordham University
+Drexel University

 Formation of student groups that can work effectively together is challenging at best.
 Considerations include group size and formation (assigned or student choice) and how group members will be...